Love is a Sickness

 AS virtuous men passe mildly away,

-And whisper to their soules, to goe,
+And whisper to their soules, to goe, Whilst some of their sad friends

-The breath goes now, and some say, no;
+do say, The breath goes now, and

 So let us melt, and make no noise,

-No teare-floods, nor sigh-tempests move,
+No teare-floods, nor sigh-tempests move, T'were prophanation of

-To tell the layetie our love.
+our joyes To tell the layetie our

 Moving of th' earth brings harmes and feares,

-Men reckon what it did and meant,
+Men reckon what it did and meant, But trepidation of the speares,

 Though greater farre, is innocent.